There’s a strong consensus among those in the blogging world that WordPress is hands-down the best blogging platform out there.

-It’s ease of use, amazing flexibility due to its virtually endless customization options and a natural friendliness towards search engines makes using WordPress a true no-brainer for many.
+It’s ease of use, amazing flexibility and natural friendliness towards search engines makes using WordPress a true no-brainer in my opinion.

-On the other hand, it’s actually pretty easy to build and maintain a WordPress blog that loads very quickly.
-Here are a few tips that can help:
+On the other hand, it’s actually pretty easy to build and maintain a WordPress blog that loads very quickly and is (more or less) immune to hacking attacks if you know how to go about it.
+Here are a few tips that can help…

 If you decide to go with a free theme (and it’s fine if you do – I’ve used free themes on some of my blogs for years), I suggest visiting a couple of WordPress forums like the official one at WordPress.org or the great WordPress community over at Digital Point and ask the seasoned WordPress users there for recommendations.

-While finding a high-quality free WordPress theme can be a hit-or-miss proposition, it’s pretty easy to acquire a theme you can have complete confidence in by investing in a premium theme framework such as Genesis (my personal favorite that actually powers this blog) or the equally awesome Thesis.
+While finding a high-quality free WordPress theme can be a hit-or-miss proposition, it’s pretty easy to acquire a theme you can have complete confidence in by investing in a premium theme framework such as Genesis (my personal favorite that actually powers this blog).

 I limit the sizes of my image files in two ways.
 First, on most of my blogs I crop and/or re-size the images to 300 pixels in width.
 That makes them perfect for use as an acceptable thumbnail while still being large enough to add value and context to the post.

-6 – Delete any plugins that you don’t actually use.
-Even a “deactivated” plug can be a drag on your blog.
+6 – Delete any plugins that you don’t actually use

 CDNs work their magic by storing the most important bits and pieces of your blog’s web pages on multiple servers that are located in different countries around the globe.